 An Oregon Nonprofit Advocacy and Educational Organization

-- Passed Senate Bill 281 adding PTSD to the list of qualifying conditions
+- Passed Senate Bill 281 adding PTSD to the list of qualifying conditions.

 Anthony Taylor is a long time activist in the marijuana reform movement.
 He was responsible for changes to the initiative process and has been a persistent voice in Salem for marijuana reform.
 His recent efforts led to the addition offor the use of medical marijuana as well as sentencing reform including the creation of misdemeanor possession of marijuana and hashish, a long overdue change in Oregon statute.
 Anthony also serves as the Vice-Chair on the Oregon Cannabis Commission and one of its founding members.